signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-classification/nonlinear-classification.md

 author: Signal Data Science
 ---

 Previously, we considered nonlinear *regression* techniques.
 Next, we'll move to briefly covering nonlinear *classification* techniques, allowing us to improve upon logistic regression via more sophisticated and general methods.
 The theory of some of the classification techniques used in this assignment is discussed in *Notes on Classification Theory*; feel free to back to those notes as you work through the exercises below.
+The heavily theoretical discussion in those notes may become clearer as you gain some concrete intuition for how to apply these classification methods and how they work.

 The field of nonlinear techniques is *very* vast and wide.
-As with the nonlinear regression assignment, you should be constantly referring to textbooks and online resources to clarify details and to improve your own understanding and intuition.
+As with the nonlinear regression assignment, you should be constantly referring to external sources to clarify details and improve your own understanding and intuition of the methods discussed.
 The lesson below is designed to *guide* you in the correct directions, and the goal is not to speedily finish the exercises but rather to use them as prompts for your curiosity and as sources of further directions of intellectual exploration.

+A substantial part of this lesson will be devoted to *linear* methods, but we will culminate with a very powerful nonlinear classification technique.
+By following the historical development of these statistical and algorithmic ideas, we hope to provide sufficient *motivation* at each step such that the entire path, from discriminant analysis all the way to support vector machines with nonlinear kernels, will feel natural rather than arbitrary.

 Getting started
 ===============